Back to Blog

 The "Reasonable Salary" Requirement

-This is the most scrutinized part of S Corp taxation.
-The IRS requires S Corp owner-employees to pay themselves a "reasonable salary" before taking distributions.
+The IRS requires S corp owner-employees to pay themselves a "reasonable salary" before taking distributions.
 You cannot set your salary at $10,000 and take $190,000 in distributions to minimize payroll taxes.
+There is no published formula; the IRS weighs your qualifications, duties, hours, comparable market wages, and the company's revenue.

 While there's no universal rule, these ranges are commonly used as starting points: